ZJUTongYang/benchmarking_3dcpp/README.md

 colcon build
 ```

+## Usage

-### Run
+### Run benchmark or server (configured in param yaml)

-The following command will launch the NUC algorithm and the platform.
+Use the following command in both cases:

 ```
 ros2 launch benchmarking_3dcpp eval.launch.py
 ```

-After a while, you will get results like:
+For the benchmarking purpose, after a while, you will get results like:

 ```
 [benchmarking_3dcpp_node-2] We create task 0, robot: circular, scene: remeshed_saddle, algorithm: Yang2023Template